mlynch1985/terraform/modules/alb/readme.md

 ----------------------

 - `namespace` - Define a value in all lowercase number and letters only (ex. useast1d).
-- `app_role` - Specify the application role for this ALB.
+- `component` - Specify the application role for this ALB.
 - `security_groups` - Provide a list(string) of security group IDs.
 - `subnets` - Provide a list(string) of subnet IDs to deploy the ALB into.
 - `vpc_id` - The vpc ID where this ALB instance should be deployed.